MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

    ![Join  Azure AD or create a local account.](images/account-management-details.png)

 You can enroll the device in Azure Active Directory, or create a local account on the device.
-Before you use a Windows Configuration Designer wizard to configure bulk Azure AD enrollment, [set up Azure AD join in your organization](/azure/active-directory/active-directory-azureadjoin-setup) set up Azure AD join in your organization.
+Before you use a Windows Configuration Designer wizard to configure bulk Azure AD enrollment, [set up Azure AD join in your organization](https://docs.microsoft.com/en-us/azure/active-directory/devices/azureadjoin-plan#configure-your-device-settings) set up Azure AD join in your organization.

 The **maximum number of devices per user** setting in your Azure AD tenant determines how many times the bulk token that you get in the wizard can be used.
 To enroll the device in Azure AD, select that option and enter a friendly name for the bulk token you will get using the wizard.
 Set an expiration date for the token (maximum is 30 days from the date you get the token).
 Select **Get bulk token**.
 In the **Let&#39;s get you signed in** window, enter an account that has permissions to join a device to Azure AD, and then the password.
 Select **Accept** to give Windows Configuration Designer the necessary permissions.

+To create a local account, select that option and enter a user name and password.

+> [!IMPORTANT]
-To create a local account, select that option and enter a user name and password. **Important:** For Windows 10, version 1607 only) If you create a local account in the provisioning package, you must change the password using the **Settings** app every 42 days.
-If the password is not changed during that period, the account might be locked out and unable to sign in.
+> For Windows 10, version 1607 only), if you create a local account in the provisioning package, you must change the password using the **Settings** app every 42 days.
+If the password is not changed during that period, the account might be locked out and you will be unable to sign in.

 ### Add certificates